 The answer Link’s Awakening poses to said question is a resounding “no.” The lives of the villagers are clearly valuable if only because Link can go out of his way to help them.
 On top of just frequently interacting with the residents of Koholint and assisting them as part of the main plot, Link’s Awakening introduces the series’ first trading sequence.
 It goes without saying that there is a material is a material reward for the player in completing the trading sequence, but it’s a gameplay factor that adds inherent merit to the concept that the villagers’ lives have meaning.

-Even after Link and, by extension, the player learn that the island will disappear upon waking the Wind Fish, Link will still be tasked with rescuing Marin, implying that, even in the face of existential extinction, life is still worth protecting.
-A less attentive player could see this as a disconnect between between the gameplay and story, but it’s actually quite thematically cohesive.
+Even after Link and, by extension, the player learns that the island will disappear upon waking the Wind Fish, Link will still be tasked with rescuing Marin, implying that, even in the face of existential extinction, life is still worth protecting.
+A less attentive player could see this as a disconnect between the gameplay and story, but it’s actually quite thematically cohesive.